Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Methods

-A modified WR-42 waveguide fixture operating at \(f_0=17.8\;\text{GHz}\) was constructed to realize the three-knob tuner in hardware.
+A modified WR--42 waveguide fixture operating at \(f_0=17.8~\text{GHz}\) was constructed to realize the integrated tuner in hardware (with two \emph{in-situ} tuning knobs $l_{\rm s}$ and $h$).
 Figure~\ref{fig:sliding_short} shows the rectangular section with an adjustable sliding short that sets the stub offset \(l_{\rm s}\).
-The copper probe of diameter \(d=0.76\;\text{mm}\) is mounted on a micrometer drive (resolution 25~µm), enabling in-situ adjustment of the exposed length \(h\).
-The inner conductor passes through a cylindrical doorknob post whose gap \(g\) and height \(l_{\rm d}\) were pre-machined to the nominal values predicted by Section \ref{sec:probe_dknob}.
+The copper probe of diameter \(d=0.76~\text{mm}\) is mounted on a micrometer drive (resolution 25~\textmu m), enabling in situ adjustment of the exposed length \(h\).
+The inner conductor passes through a cylindrical doorknob post whose gap \(g\) and height \(l_{\rm d}\) were pre-machined to the nominal values predicted by Section~\ref{sec:probe_dknob}.

 Figure~\ref{fig:antenna_assembly} details the probe assembly.
-A 1-mm-thick fused-silica sleeve insulates the centre-conductor from the housing, providing the shunt capacitance \(C_{\rm fs}=0.06\;\text{pF}\) carried through the analytical model.
-The doorknob step is dimensioned so that \(L_{\rm d}^{\star}(l_{\rm d},h_{\rm g})\) in \eqref{eq:Ld_star} matches the value required by the real-part constraint \eqref{eq:Matching Eqn}.
-The WR-42 fixture in Fig. \ref{fig:sliding_short} is both a launch adapter for the MET cavity and Fig. \ref{fig:antenna_assembly}, a general-purpose three-knob tuner that can be bolted to any waveguide-coupled high-Q resonator.
-It provides a convenient platform for characterizing cavity-probe coupling and verifying tuner models with VNA measurements.
+A 1~mm-thick fused-silica sleeve insulates the center conductor from the housing, providing the shunt capacitance \(C_{\rm fs}=0.06~\text{pF}\) included in the analytical model.
+The feedthrough capacitance was estimated using a quasi-static coaxial approximation, $C_{\mathrm{fs}}\approx \dfrac{2\pi\epsilon_{0}\epsilon_{\rm r}\,\ell_{\mathrm{fs}}}{\ln(b/a)}$, with $\epsilon_{r}\approx 3.8$ for fused silica, $a=d/2$ the probe radius, $b$ the inner radius of the surrounding housing, and $\ell_{\mathrm{fs}}$ the axial length of the fused-silica section, yielding $C_{\mathrm{fs}}\approx 0.06$ pF at Ku-band.
+The doorknob step is dimensioned so that \(L_{\rm d}^{\star}(l_{\rm d},h_{\rm g})\) in \eqref{eq:Ld_star} satisfies the real-part constraint in \eqref{eq:match_conditions}.
+The WR--42 fixture (Figs.~\ref{fig:sliding_short}--\ref{fig:antenna_assembly}) serves as both (i) the launch adapter for the MET cavity and (ii) a general-purpose integrated waveguide-to-coax tuner for characterizing probe-coupled high-$Q$ resonators.
+It also provides a convenient platform for verifying tuner models with VNA measurements.

-Without shielding, the coaxial feed path beneath Plane B can radiate into the micrometer drive cavity, corrupting the measured return loss.
-A 150-µm stainless-steel mesh epoxied across the threaded bore (Fig.~\ref{fig:metal_screen}) blocks TE/TM modes above 15 GHz while presenting a negligible capacitive load (\(< 0.03\;\text{pF}\)) to the TEM feed.
+Without shielding, the coaxial feed path beneath Plane~B can excite parasitic fields inside the micrometer-drive cavity and distort the measured reflection coefficient $|S_{11}|$.
+A 150-\textmu m stainless-steel mesh epoxied across the threaded bore (Fig.~\ref{fig:metal_screen}) serves as an RF seal that suppresses this leakage while leaving the mechanical drive unaffected.
+With the mesh installed, spurious leakage features near 17.8~GHz are reduced by more than 10~dB; the added capacitive loading is estimated to be $<0.03$~pF and is negligible compared to \(C_{\rm fs}\).